-Tests shall be conducted with a vehicle travelling at 30 and 60 km/h and target travelling at 20 km/h (with a tolerance of +0/-2 km/h for both the subject and the target vehicles).
-If this is deemed justified, the technical service may test in any test condition within the conditions specified in paragraph 5.2.1.4. and with any other speeds listed in the tables in paragraph 5.2.1.4. and within the prescribed speed range as defined in paragraph 5.2.1.3.
-Outside of the conditions of Paragraph 5.2.1.4., the Technical Service may verify that the control strategy is not unreasonably changed or AEBS switched off.
-The report of this verification shall be appended to the test report.
+Tests shall be conducted with a vehicle travelling at speeds shown in tables below for respectively $M_1$ and $N_1$ categories and target travelling at 20 km/h (with a tolerance of +0/-2 km/h for the target vehicles).
 If this is deemed justified, the Technical Service may test any other speeds for subject vehicle and target vehicle within the speed range as defined in paragraph 5.2.1.3.